tstromberg/sigstore-the-local-way/README.md

 For the Homepage URL, use `http://localhost:5556/` and for the Authorization callback URL, use `http://localhost:5556/auth/callback`

-Run this to populate the Dex configuration:
+Run this to populate the Dex configuration, setting the initial `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` values with those emitted by the GitHub applications page.

 ```yaml
 GITHUB_CLIENT_ID=<your ID> GITHUB_CLIENT_SECRET=<your secret> printf "\